InspiringGroup-Lab/CoGNN/README.md

 - v3 is based on nvidia/cuda:12.3.2-devel-ubuntu20.04
 - v4 is based on nvidia/cuda:11.6.1-devel-ubuntu20.04

 Please pull the proper version according to CUDA driver version and CUDA version you have.
-(The compressed image size is around 4~10GB.
-The duration depends on your network condition.)
+(The compressed image size is around 4~7GB.
+The duration (~10min or more) depends on your network condition.)
-Typically the CUDA runtime version has to be smaller than the CUDA toolkit version.
+Typically the CUDA runtime version has to be smaller than the CUDA toolkit version of your host machine.

 ```bash
 sudo docker pull cbackyx/cognn-ae:<tagname>